 Tradition plays an important role at Songadeewin.
 It’s the glue that binds generations of campers together and the rock to which we anchor our hearts in a sometimes turbulent and uncertain world.

-At Songadeewin, our traditions stretch back over 90 years and have grown to encompass all kinds of ceremonies and celebrations that add an extra dimension to every week all summer long.
+At Songa, our traditions stretch back over 90 years and have grown to encompass many ceremonies and celebrations that add an extra dimension to our days and weeks each summer.

-In July, our campers celebrate Valentine’s Day and plan our annual Carnival, an eagerly anticipated day of special games and activities that the girls create, organize and host themselves.
+In July, our campers celebrate Valentine’s Day and plan our annual Carnival, an eagerly anticipated day of special games and activities that the girls create, organize, and host themselves.
 In August, it’s time for Halloween, a spooky night on haunted summer shores.
-Midsummer finds us embarking on our annual Songathon, the world’s most unique relay race, which includes everything we do at camp from archery to tent-pitching.
-We drag our sleeping bags out onto the Great Lawn for a monthly Movie Under the Stars, and we recognize fourth-year campers on Old Timers Day, which finds these veterans writing a new camp song for everyone to share, completing a service project as part of their summer experience, and being honored at a special campfire.
-And, of course, no stay at Songadeewin would be complete without a Candlelight Ceremony, a very special evening where campers reflect on the camp ideals they’ve learned and perfected and the many close friendships they’ve made.
+Midsummer finds us embarking on our annual Songathon, a unique and spirited relay race, which includes every activity we do at camp from archery to tent-pitching.
+We drag our sleeping bags out onto the great lawn for a monthly Movie Under the Stars, and we recognize fourth-year campers on Old Timers Day, which charges these camp veterans with writing a new camp song for everyone to share, completing a service project as part of their summer experience, and being honored at a special campfire.
+And, of course, no stay at Songadeewin would be complete without a Candlelight ceremony, a special evening where campers reflect on the camp ideals they’ve learned and the many close friendships they’ve made.